ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 models and their corresponding security and privacy considerations.

-The discussion below assumes non-collusion between entities that have access to the attestation context and redemption context, as collusion between such entities would enable linking of these contexts.
+The discussion below assumes non-collusion between entities that have access to the attestation context and entities that have access to the redemption context, as collusion between such entities would enable linking of these contexts.
 Generally, this means that entities operated by separate parties do not collude.
 Mechanisms for enforcing non-collusion are out of scope for this architecture.